 While food poisoning, also known as foodborne illness, can affect anyone, certain populations are more sensitive and are at increased risk of getting sick.
 These groups include pregnant women, children and older adults, as well as those with chronic illnesses, such as diabetes and kidney disease.

-Diabetes can affect organs and systems of your body, causing them not to function properly:
+Diabetes can affect organs and systems of your body, causing them not to function properly.
+For example:

-- Immune system readily fights off harmful bacteria and other pathogens that cause infections.
-Diabetics' immune systems may not readily recognize harmful bacteria and pathogens.
-This delayed recognition places diabetics at an increased risk for infection.
+- The immune system fights off viruses and harmful bacteria that cause infection.
+With diabetes, the immune system may not recognize harmful bacteria right away.
+This delayed response increases risk for foodborne illness and other infections.